Fanny and Alexander: Development

 Director Ingmar Bergman conceived of Fanny and Alexander while working on his 1980 film From the Life of the Marionettes, and wrote the screenplay at Fårö in summer 1979.
-Bergman intended Fanny and Alexander to be his last feature film, although he wrote several screenplays afterward and directed for television.
+Bergman intended Fanny and Alexander to be his last feature film, but he wrote several screenplays afterwards and directed for television.
 He told the press he decided to retire, because, "I don't have the strength any more, neither psychologically nor physically".
 The screenplay was semi-autobiographical, attempting to portray Bergman's fondest memories in what he called a "happy and privileged" childhood; Alexander himself was meant as a representation of the young Ingmar.
 His recollections of his grandmother's home were a particular inspiration.
 He commented on his boyhood:

 Bergman also recalled receiving his own magic lantern at age 10, from his aunt; in his autobiography, he described it as personally significant, and previously depicted a magic lantern in his 1972 Cries and Whispers.

 However, the Ekdahls do not entirely match the Bergmans.
 Ingmar's relationship with his sister Margareta during their shared childhood is depicted through the character Fanny, who is included in the title though she is not as large a character as Alexander.
 Bergman had previously modeled characters after his mother, Karin Åkerblom, as simultaneously "virgin and seductress": Emilie also fits that self-contradictory design.

 Margareta and Ingmar's father was the strict Erik Bergman, a Lutheran pastor.
 Edvard is based on Erik, and like Edvard, Erik was raised in a family almost completely made up of women.
 Erik and Ingmar also often conflicted over "truth" and honesty, much as Edvard and Alexander do.
 The story Alexander tells of being sold to a circus resembles one Ingmar had told as a boy, and he was accosted by Erik much as Edvard lectures Alexander.
 However, Bergman also stated that "It has been suggested ... that 12-year-old Alexander is my alter-ego.
 But this is not quite true.
 Fanny and Alexander is a story, the chronicle of a middle-class, perhaps upper-middle-class family sticking closely together ...
 There's a lot of me in the Bishop, rather than in Alexander.
 He is haunted by his own devils".

 Bergman proposed the project to producer Jörn Donner, who said he could provide the budget if all production and costume design crew would be Swedish.
 Bergman initially doubted that Sweden alone had the manpower, but eventually caved, Donner said.
-The estimated budget of 40 million SEK would make it the most costly Swedish film ever.
+The estimated budget of 40 million SEK made it the most costly Swedish film ever.
 To raise the $6 million, Donner and the Swedish Film Institute partnered with the French company Gaumont and West German TV.
 Bergman completed the screenplay by October 1980 and assembled a budget of $7 million, according to New York.